jmylchreest/keylightd/contrib/keylightd-tray/README.md

 ### Custom CSS not loading

-- Ensure `custom.css` exists in `frontend/src/`
+- Ensure `custom.css` exists at `~/.config/keylightd/keylightd-tray/custom.css`
-- Check browser console for 404 errors
+- Or specify a custom path with `-css /path/to/custom.css`
 - The file must be valid CSS (no syntax errors)
+- Check the app logs for any error messages